jamesxdigital/jamesxdigital.com/_posts/hidden/2017-03-07-ready-for-driverless-cars.md

 title: Are we ready for a virtual designated driver?
 image: /images/2017/03/driverless-cars/Picture3-min.png
 tags:
   - Case-Studies
-author: james
+author: jamesxdigital
 hidden: true
 ---

-Since 2009, [Google](https://www.google.com/selfdrivingcar/){:target="_blank"} has iterated through four generations of driverless vehicles.
+Since 2009, [Google](https://www.google.com/selfdrivingcar/){:target="\_blank"} has iterated through four generations of driverless vehicles.
 Now Google have a real dependable prototype, which has been developed to work on motorways and in complex environments such as city streets, with over 1.5 million self driving miles under their belt [1].

 But the question is, do we need them and if so, why aren’t they here yet?

 Starting the influx of competition in making the most intelligent and practical driverless cars was down to the Defense Advanced Research Projects Agency (DARPA) in 2004.
 DARPA is a world renowned funder of cash prizes for the best autonomous cars [2].
-It has run multiple [‘Grand Challenges’](https://en.wikipedia.org/wiki/DARPA_Grand_Challenge){:target="_blank"} where competitors ranging from university student teams to motor vehicle engineers challenge their driverless vehicles in a set of long, complex and real-life driving situations.
+It has run multiple [‘Grand Challenges’](https://en.wikipedia.org/wiki/DARPA_Grand_Challenge){:target="\_blank"} where competitors ranging from university student teams to motor vehicle engineers challenge their driverless vehicles in a set of long, complex and real-life driving situations.

 ![driverless cars]({{ site.baseurl }}/images/2017/03/driverless-cars/Picture1-min.png#left)
 <small>Image by Bloomberg 2005</small>